 Staff are encouraged to use a bilingual electronic signature to include in their email signatures to show that they can speak or are learning Welsh, or welcome email in Welsh.

-Staff are expected to provide a bilingual message for their out of office tripnote and a guide is on our website.
+Staff are expected to provide a bilingual message for their out of office.
+A guide is provided on our website on how to do this.

 laith Gwaith and Dysgwr badges and lanyards were regularly distributed during the reporting period.